-- 1) In no circumstance will emergency general assistance for which an applicant is eligible be withheld pending the satisfactory performance of workfare. - 2) All workfare participants under this policy will be provided a written decision, as otherwise required by law, within 24 hours of submitting an application for general assistance and prior to performing any workfare for the municipality associated with that request for assistance.
-That written decision must include: - a specific description of the amount of general assistance being conditionally granted to the household, and for which basic needs; - b) the period of eligibility for which the general assistance grant is being issued (in days or weeks, but not to exceed 30 days); - c) the rate, at a dollar-per-hour basis (but not less than the prevailing minimum wage), upon which the duration of the workfare assignment is calculated; - d) the actual duration of the workfare assignment that must be performed, in hours, before the general assistance grant will be actually issued; - e) the specifics of the workfare assignment(s), including the general nature of the type of work being assigned, location(s) of work-site, date(s) and time(s) of assigned workfare, workfare supervisors' names and contact telephone numbers; and - f) any other pertinent information related to the workfare assignment(s) the recipient will be expected to perform. - 3) As previously provided in this section, all workfare participants under this policy must sign a consent form that informs the participant of his or her workfarerelated rights and responsibilities, including the consequences of failing to perform all or part of the workfare assigned without just cause. - 4) If a portion of the workfare-first assignment is satisfactorily performed but there has been a failure to perform the remainder of the assignment, without just cause, the administrator shall issue a grant of general assistance in the amount of the number of workfare hours satisfactorily performed times the hourly rate used to calculate the duration of the workfare assignment.
-In addition to any disqualification penalty that may apply, the remaining value of the conditionally issued general assistance grant shall be terminated, and notice of the partial termination, and the reasons therefore, will be issued to the workfare participant in accordance with section 6.10 of this ordinance.

-5) Any amount of the workfare assignment that is not performed because the workfare participant was temporarily unable to perform the assignment for just cause reasons shall be reassigned or excused at the discretion of the GA administrator.
+- 1) In no circumstance will emergency GA for which an applicant is eligible be withheld pending the satisfactory performance of workfare. - 2) All workfare participants under this policy will be provided a written decision within 24 hours after submitting an application for GA and prior to performing any workfare for the municipality associated with that request for assistance.

+That written decision must include:

+- a) a specific description of the amount of GA being conditionally granted to the household, and for which basic needs; - the period of eligibility for which the GA grant is being issued (in days or weeks, but not to exceed 30 days); - the rate, at a dollar-per-hour basis (but not less than the prevailing minimum wage), upon which the duration of the workfare assignment is calculated; - d) the actual duration of the workfare assignment that must be performed, in hours, before the GA grant will be actually issued; - e) the specifics of the workfare assignment(s), including the general nature of the type of work being assigned, location(s) of worksite, date(s) and time(s) of assigned workfare, workfare supervisors' names and contact telephone numbers; and - f) any other pertinent information related to the workfare assignment(s) the recipient will be expected to perform. - 3) As previously provided in this section, all workfare participants must sign a consent form that informs the participant of his or her workfare-related rights and responsibilities, including the consequences of failing to perform all or part of the workfare assigned without just cause. - 4) If a portion of the workfare-first assignment is satisfactorily performed but there has been a failure to perform the remainder of the assignment, without just cause, the Administrator shall issue a grant of GA benefits corresponding to the number of workfare hours satisfactorily performed multiplied by the hourly rate used to calculate the workfare assignment.
+In addition to any disqualification penalty that may apply, the remaining value of the conditionally issued GA grant shall be terminated, and notice of the partial termination, together with the reasons; therefore, will be issued to the workfare participant in accordance with Ordinance § 6.10. - 5) If any part of the workfare assignment is not performed because the workfare participant was temporarily unable to perform the assignment for just cause reasons, it shall be reassigned or excused at the discretion of the Administrator.

 Work-Related Expenses.
-A participant's expenses related to work performed under this section will be added to the amount of net general assistance to be provided to the person (22 M.R.S.A. § 4316-A(2)(E)).
+A participant's expenses related to work performed under this section will be added to the amount of net GA to be provided to the person (22 M.R.S. § 4316-A(2)(E)).
 The municipality will provide any special clothes or equipment the recipient needs to perform his or her work assignment.

 Disqualification.
-Any person who either willfully fails to perform or willfully performs below average standards the work assigned by the municipality, will be ineligible for assistance for 120 days (22 M.R.S.A. § 4316-A(1)).
-As soon as the administrator knows that a recipient failed to fulfill the work assignment, the administrator will notify the recipient in writing that he/she is disqualified for 120 days starting from the last date of authorized assistance unless the recipient can show just cause.
-The burden of demonstrating a just cause failure to perform a workfare assignment falls on the workfare participant.
+Any person who either willfully fails to perform or willfully performs below average standards the work assigned by the municipality, will be ineligible for assistance for 120 days (22 M.R.S. § 4316-A(1)).
+As soon as the Administrator knows that a recipient failed to fulfill the work assignment, the Administrator will notify the recipient in writing that he/she is disqualified for 120 days starting from the last date of authorized assistance unless the recipient can show just cause.
+The workfare participant has the burden of demonstrating there was just cause for any failure to perform a workfare assignment.

 Eligibility Regained.
-Recipients who are disqualified from receiving assistance because they have violated the requirements of the municipal work program may regain their eligibility under the following conditions.
+Recipients who are disqualified from receiving assistance because they have violated the requirements of the municipal work program may regain their eligibility under the following conditions: